michelesalvador/FamilyGem/README.md

 ## Feedback
 For questions, bugs, suggestions you can:
 - [Open an issue](https://github.com/michelesalvador/FamilyGem/issues)
-- Open a topic on the [Family Gem Google group](https://groups.google.com/forum/#!forum/family-gem) (Google account required)
+- Start a conversation on the [Family Gem Google group](https://groups.google.com/g/family-gem) (Google account required)
-- Directly email to the Google group: family-gem@googlegroups.com (no account required)
+- Directly email to the Family Gem Google group: family-gem@googlegroups.com (no account required)

+## License
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or any later version.

 ## About
 Family Gem is written in Java within Eclipse and Android Studio.<br>
 Project started on beginning of 2018.<br>
-Author is Michele Salvador, an italian self-taught programmer and genealogy enthusiast.
+Author is Michele Salvador, an Italian self-taught programmer and genealogy enthusiast.